 -

 Description: In this webinar, host Karen Pikula will answer questions that were commonly asked in OEN Webinars, Koffee with Karen, and the OER Learning Circles.
-Time will be allotted toward the end to answer any participant questions that were not answered.
-Submit an OER Question RSVP RSVP below to register and receive the Zoom URL...
+Time will be allotted toward...
 Continue Reading →

 Free